 On February 11, Prof. Stephen Tuck spoke at UPS on "De Arte Gladiatoria: Recovering Gladiatorial Tactics from Artistic Sources".

-The Art History Alumni Colloquium was held January 27-28.
+The Art History Alumni Colloquium was held on January 27-28.
 Our keynote speaker was Carolyn Dean ’80 (Professor of Art History, UC Santa Cruz) and Colloquium Participants included a number of alumni, past & present faculty.
-Colloquium events will include a conversation with alumni in art related fields.
+Colloquium events will include a conversation with alumni in art-related fields.

 Art+Sci Salon held an event on January 19th at the Norton Clapp Theater at the University of Puget Sound with readings of excerpts from Anne Washburn's Mr. Burns: A Post Electric Play.
 Both a comedy and then a ritual tragedy about a community preserving itself with the most unlikely of stories.